NEUAnalyses/HHWWgg_Tools/NMSSM/README.md

 You can see this process in Template/proc_card.dat

-    generate g g > h03 , (h03 > h02 h01)
+    generate g g > h03 , (h03 > h02 h01, h02 > w+ w-)

 this tells MadGraph to produce h03, a heavy scalar, via gluon gluon fusion.
 It's then told to decay it into h03 and h01, corresponding to an intermediate scalar and the 125 GeV higgs boson.
-While it is possible to further decay the h02 and h01 in MadGraph, in these instructions the procedure is to produce gg -> h03 -> h02 h01 in MadGraph and then have Pythia decay the h02 h01 into your di-Higgs final state.
+The intermediate scalar is then decaying into two W bosons, done for the HHWWgg analysis.
+You should change this, the h01 decay or both into your final states of choice.
+You can also assign decays in pythia, but for the HHWWgg signal it was found that there were problems decaying the intermediate scalar particle in pythia, where the following error was received:

+    PYTHIA Error in ResonanceDecays::next: no open decay channel for id = 35

+therefore it's recommended for the moment with no solution to this problem, that the h02 decay be set in MadGraph.
+Note some of the usual MadGraph codes for particles:

+a b b1 b1~ b2 b2~ b~ c cl cl~ cr cr~ c~ d dl dl~ dr dr~ d~ e+ e- el+ el- er+ er- g go h+ h- h1 h2 h3 met mht mu+ mu- mul+ mul- mur+ mur- n1 n2 n3 n4 s sl sl~ sr sr~ sve sve~ svm svm~ svt svt~ s~ t t1 t1~ t2 t2~ ta+ ta- ta1+ ta1- ta2+ ta2- t~ u ul ul~ ur ur~ u~ ve ve~ vm vm~ vt vt~ w+ w- x1+ x1- x2+ x2- z

 In the final line of Template/proc_card.dat, you will see the output name: